SrirasaThines/P247_Predicta1.0/README.md

 # P247_Predicta1.0
-This notebook for predicta compotetion
+This notebook for predicta competition